section-engineering-education/engineering-education/content/articles/different-techniques-of-encoding-data-for-transmission/index.md

 - Non-Return to Zero level
 - Non-Return to Zero Inverted

-#### Non-Return to Zero levels (NRZ-L)
+#### Non-Return to Zero Level (NRZ-L)
-There is a change in polarity if the incoming signal changes from 1 to 0 or from 0 to 1.
+If the incoming signal changes from 1 to 0 or from 0 to 1, the polarity changes.
-The first input signal should always have a change in polarity.
+The first input signal should always have a polarity change.
 #### Non-Return to Zero Inverted
-There is a transition at the beginning of the bit interval if a 1 occurs as the incoming signal.
+If the input current is a 1, there is a progression just at starting of the bit interval.
 The main disadvantage of the NRZ encoding is that there is a disturbance in clock synchronization between the transmitter clock and the receiver clock.
 ### Bi-phase encoding
 There is double-checking of the signal.